triasteran/RiboGalaxy_docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to RiboGalaxy's documentation.

 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**RiboGalaxy**, a Galaxy-based platform for processing ribo-seq data from raw reads to genomic and transcriptomic alignments, is one of three Riboseq.org (https://riboseq.org/) resources.
+RiboGalaxy facilitates reproducible data analysis without any sophisticated environment setups for users and enables more accessible scientific discoveries.

+Here I share how to build a RiboGalaxy instance.
+Many steps include following tutorials from <https://training.galaxyproject.org/archive/2021-08-01/topics/admin/>`_ with multiple changes in configuration.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Overview of installation process` section for further information, including how to :ref:`hardware` the project.

 .. note::

    This project is under active development.
+If you notice any bugs, please don't hesitate to send an email to ribogalaxy@gmail.com.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Overview of installation process
+   Galaxy Installation with Ansible
+   Running jobs with Singularity
+   Connecting Galaxy to a compute cluster (Slurm) Mapping jobs to destinations
+   Allow large files to be handled via FTP
+   Database accession
+   Server cleanup
+   Quotas and job limits
+   Server maintenance and backup
+   Changing tool panel
+   Customise Welcome page
+   Reports
+   Grafana/Telegraf monitoring
+   Google analytics
+   Tools
+   Common bug fix